ontopic-vkg/destination-tutorial/README.md

 <img src="diagrams/weather.png" width="570"/>

-The initial mapping includes already an entry describing municipalities.
+The initial mapping already includes an entry for describing municipalities.

 ### Open the project on Protégé

 On Protégé, open (in a new window if requested) the ontology file `vkg/dest.ttl`.
 Go to the *Ontop Mappings* tab (if you don't see it, enable it in *Windows -> Tabs*) and to the *Mapping manager* sub-tab.
 One mapping entry called *Municipality* should be visible.

 If you click of *File -> Save*, your changes will be saved and the Ontop SPARQL endpoint will be automatically restarted.

 ### Mapping entries